La Voz Kids (Uruguayan TV series)

 La Voz Kids (Spanish for The Voice Kids) is a Uruguayan singing competition television series that premiered on Channel 10 on 6 March 2023.
-Created by John de Mol, it is part of the international syndication The Voice based on the original Dutch Version, as well as a junior version of La Voz Uruguay.
+Created by John de Mol Jr., it is part of the international syndication The Voice based on the original Dutch Version, as well as a junior version of La Voz Uruguay.

 History

 On June 27, 2022, during the final of the first series of La Voz, the opening of registrations for young singers aged 6 to 15 for a new edition of the contest was announced.
 In the days that followed, it was formally announced that the network had ordered La Voz Kids, a junior spinoff featuring younger aspiring singers.
 In October and November it was confirmed that Agustín Casanova, Valeria Lynch and Rubén Rada —who had already served as coaches in the adults version in 2022— would be part of the show.
 It was also announced that Rada would be accompanied by his daughter Julieta in a double chair.
 In January 2023, Spanish singer Álex Ubago was confirmed as the fourth coach, and Noelia Etcheverry and Rafael Cotelo as the hosts.

 In September 2024 the show was renewed for a second season.
 In May 2025, it was announced that Casanova and Ruben Rada would be returning for the second series, and that they would be joined by Luana Persíncula, who had been a coach on the third season of La Voz.
 Magician and presenter Daniel Ketchedjian was also announced as co-presenter, replacing Rafael Cotelo.
 On June 10, Channel 10 announced the second series of La Voz Kids would premiere on June 16.